 Litigation | Antitrust and Competition | Privacy and Data Security | Commercial Litigation | White Collar Defense/Internal Investigations | Securities Enforcement and Corporate Governance Litigation | Labor and Employment | Real Estate and Construction Litigation | Owner-Managed and Closely Held Businesses

-Our attorneys are working with clients across industries to get their products and services to the market as quickly as possible while making certain their intellectual assets are protected.
-One emphasis currently is on patents and licensing arrangements in the life sciences, pharmaceutical, and medical device industries, where our IP professionals are working with clients around the clock to develop and make available virus-fighting tests, treatments, and PPE.
+Our attorneys work with clients across industries to get their products and services to the market as quickly as possible while making certain their intellectual assets are protected.
+One emphasis currently is on patents and licensing arrangements in the life sciences, pharmaceutical, and medical device industries, where our IP professionals work with clients around the clock to develop and make available virus-fighting vaccines, tests, treatments, and PPE.

 We’re also helping retailers in all channels with trademarks as they look to boost customer connections and sales through enhanced branding and multichannel outreach, and we’re performing due diligence for investors looking to purchase or sell companies with IP assets.

 Our lawyers analyze coverage issues for all types of insurance policies—including commercial property, commercial general liability, professional liability, directors and officers, and employment liability.
 We handle the full scope of business, regulatory, and litigation matters for domestic and international carriers, brokers, and other insurance-related businesses.

 Our attorneys also defend insureds at the carriers’ request, assist carriers in claims investigations, and issue opinion letters on the scope of coverage.
 We also advise clients regarding their rights and obligations under their insurance policies.

 We’re a national firm with boots-on-the-ground experience in key metro areas across the country.
 Our nationally recognized Distressed Real Estate Initiative was in front of the 2008 recession, handling a wide range of loan enforcement matters and helping clients buy and sell individual properties as well as portfolios of distressed assets.